 Event Will Be Held at FTC Conference Center in Washington, DC

-The Federal Trade Commission will host a workshop focusing on the pet medications industry in the United States tomorrow in Washington, DC.
-FTC Chairman Jon Leibowitz will provide opening remarks, and will be joined at the event by industry members, veterinarians, and other professionals involved in the sale of pet medications.
+The Federal Trade Commission today announced the agenda for its upcoming Robocall Summit, which will be held in Washington, DC, on October 18, 2012.
+FTC Chairman Jon Leibowitz will provide opening remarks, and will be joined at the event by experts in the fields of law enforcement, telemarketing and telecommunications.

 FTC Chairman Jon Leibowitz

 |Morning Focus: Where We Are Today|

 |9:15-10:05 am|| The Network: What is the current state of telephonic technology?

 |10:10-11:00 am||The Industry: How have technological changes affected the telecommunications industry, including entities that want to make automated calls?

 |11:15-12:20 pm||The Law: What is the law surrounding robocalls?
 How is it enforced?
 What are the limitations and challenges?
 What does all of this mean for consumers?

 |1:20-2:40 pm||Caller ID Spoofing and Call Authentication Technology